stabilityprotocol/docs/docs/developers/getting_started.md

 It is highly recommended you check out [Example dApps](../how_stability_works/example_apps.md) for examples of coding with Stability's unique attributes.
 Many of our examples are open-sourced on [Github](https://github.com/stabilityprotocol).

-A non-frills example on Code Sandbox using the a basic Storage smart contract is available [here](https://codesandbox.io/p/devbox/trusting-thunder-rjrxfq).

 ## Now Start Swimming
 Armed with this knowledge and your API key, you're well-prepared to embark on your development journey with the Stability Network.
 Dive in and start innovating!
 Happy hacking!